 When you get home, let the bucket sit for about an hour.
 This will let any sand settle to the bottom.
 Bits of seaweed will float to the top, scoop them out.
 When you are ready to use it, don’t pour from the bucket into the pot or the settled debris will just get stirred up.
 Scoop the water with a cup into your stockpot.
 Fill it right to the very top!

-Put the stockpot on your stove top, turn it on high and let it boil.
+Put the stockpot on your stovetop, turn it on high, and let it boil.
 As it boils, the water will evaporate.
 This is why I prefer to harvest salt when it’s not humid out.
 You are essentially adding dozens of cups of water into the air!
+If you must boil during the hot humid summer months, it would be best to boil the water outside with a portable propane burner.
 The boiling will take a long time.
-You don’t need to be standing over it, but plan on it taking about 5-7 hours, so don’t do it on a day when you have a ton of errands to run!
+You don’t need to be standing over it but plan on it taking about 5-7 hours for a 6-7 quart pot, so don’t do it on a day when you have a ton of errands to run!

 Once you get down to about an inch or so of water, you will have to start paying a little more attention.
 Turn the heat down to low.
 If you keep the heat up too high, you will end up with burnt crystallized salt.
 Stir the mixture every 10 minutes or so.